LeMuffinMan/Muffinette/README.md

 <a id="why-muffinette"></a>
 ## Why Muffinette? 🤔
-Testing a minishell can be tedious:
+Testing a minishell can be as tedious as peeling a mountain of potatoes:
   - Opening multiple terminals.
   - Sending the same inputs to both minishell and Bash.
   - Manually comparing outputs and exit codes.